5 Essential Outdoor Eye Care Tips with Sunglasses

 Next, consider the frame design.
 Wraparound styles are a great choice for outdoor activities because they limit sunlight entry from the sides and can better protect the delicate skin around your eyes.
 Look for frames that fit snugly on your face and don’t slide down your nose.
 Opt for durable frame materials like polycarbonate if you’re into high-impact sports.

 Lens material is another consideration.
 Polycarbonate lenses are impact-resistant, making them suitable for sports and outdoor activities.
 Glass lenses, while heavier, often provide the best visual clarity.
-If weight is a concern, you might want to choose high-index plastic lenses, which are lighter and thinner than regular plastic or glass lenses.
+If weight is a concern, you might choose high-index plastic lenses, which are lighter and thinner than regular plastic or glass lenses.

 - Gray lenses reduce light intensity without altering the color of objects.
 They’re a good choice for driving and general outdoor activities.